Mark A. Conway

 - "Using Business Organizations in Estate Planning," Cleveland Estate Planning Institute, 1994

-- Fellow, American College of Trust and Estate Counsel - Ohio State Chair elect
+- Fellow, American College of Trust and Estate Counsel - Ohio State Chair

 - Consistently listed in Super Lawyers by Ohio Super Lawyers magazine since 2005

 - State Bar of California

 - District of Columbia Bar

 - United States Tax Court

 - Greater Dayton Mental Health Foundation, board member